 Part of New Zealand since 1875

-Heartland's roots stretch back to 1875 with the inception of Ashburton Permanent Building & Investment Society, which subsequently merged with SMC Building Society and Loan & Building Society.
-Together they became CBS Canterbury.
-Over the decades they provided the people in the Canterbury region with home, rural and business loans, term investments, and savings and day-to-day accounts.
+Heartland's roots stretch back to 1875 with the inception of Ashburton Permanent Building & Investment Society, which subsequently merged with SMC Building Society and Loan & Building Society to become CBS Canterbury.
+Over the decades it provided the people in the Canterbury region with home, rural and business loans, term investments, and savings and day-to-day accounts.

 Southern Cross similarly had a long history.
 Opening in Auckland in 1923, it offered a similar range of financial services to its customers throughout the North Island.

 For nearly 60 years MARAC has supported the growth of small-to-medium sized New Zealand businesses with a range of finance, investment and insurance solutions.